google/xls/docs_src/xls_style.md

     straightforward (avoid taking an address of a reference) and helps avoid accidental copies (assigning a reference to local, etc.).
-Non-const pointer usage propagates outwards such that the few cases where a const reference could _actually_ be appropriate become odd outliers, so our guidance is that IR elements should uniformly be passed as non-const pointers.
+Non-const pointer usage propagates outwards such that the few cases where a const reference could *actually* be appropriate become odd outliers, so our guidance is that IR elements should uniformly be passed as non-const pointers.

+*   A corollary to the above is that `nullptr` is generally not a valid input to functions taking IR elements.
+When an IR element is optional, we recommend explicitly using `std::optional<T*>`.
+We deviate from the style guide here because for IR elements `T*` sometimes means `const T&`, `T&`, or just `T` in addition to `T*`, but which is not apparent from the signature.
+However, using `nullptr` for IR element types is OK when the usage is fully encapsulated.

 ## Protocol buffers